-The information in this preliminary prospectus supplement is not complete and may be changed.
-This preliminary prospectus supplement and the accompanying base prospectus are not an offer to sell these securities and are not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
+The information in this preliminary prospectus is not complete and may be changed.
+We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+This preliminary prospectus is not an offer to sell these securities, and it is not soliciting an offer to buy these securities, in any jurisdiction where the offer or sale is not permitted.